Millipede: Body

 Millipede bodies may be flattened or cylindrical, and are composed of numerous metameric segments, each with an exoskeleton consisting of four chitinous plates: a single plate above (the tergite), one at each side (pleurites), and a plate on the underside (sternite) where the legs attach.
 In many millipedes, such as Merocheta and Juliformia, these plates are fused to varying degrees, sometimes forming a single cylindrical ring.
 The plates are typically hard, impregnated with calcium salts.
 Because they can't close their permanently open spiracles and most species lack a waxy cuticle, millipedes are susceptible to water loss and with a few exceptions must spend most of their time in moist or humid environments.

 The first segment behind the head is legless and known as a collum (from the Latin for neck or collar).
 The second, third, and fourth body segments bear a single pair of legs each and are known as "haplosegments" (the three haplosegments are sometimes referred to as a "thorax").
 The remaining segments, from the fifth to the posterior, are properly known as diplosegments or double segments, formed by the fusion of two embryonic segments.
 Each diplosegment bears two pairs of legs, rather than just one as in centipedes.
 In some millipedes, the last few segments may be legless.
 The terms "segment" or "body ring" are often used interchangeably to refer to both haplo- and diplosegments.
 The final segment is known as the telson and consists of a legless preanal ring, a pair of anal valves (closeable plates around the anus), and a small scale below the anus.

 Millipedes in several orders have keel-like extensions of the body-wall known as paranota, which can vary widely in shape, size, and texture; modifications include lobes, papillae, ridges, crests, spines and notches.
 Paranota may allow millipedes to wedge more securely into crevices, protect the legs, or make the millipede more difficult for predators to swallow.

 The legs are composed of seven segments, and attach on the underside of the body.
 The legs of an individual are generally rather similar to each other, although often longer in males than females, and males of some species may have a reduced or enlarged first pair of legs.
 The most conspicuous leg modifications are involved in reproduction, discussed below.
-Despite the common name, no millipede was known to have 1,000 legs until 2021: common species have between 34 and 400 legs, and the record is held by Eumillipes persephone, with individuals possessing up to 1,306 legs – more than any other creature on Earth.
+Despite the common name, common species have between 34 and 400 legs, and no millipede was known to have 1,000 legs until 2021, when a species was discovered underground in Western Australia, Eumillipes persephone, some of whose individuals possess a record 1,306 legs – more by far than any other creature on Earth.